v-thakkar/v-thakkar.github.io/_posts/2024-05-18-asid-allocator-xen.md

 Currently, ASIDs are assigned in a round-robin scheme in Xen.
 Each time the guest's virtual address space is changed, instead of flushing the TLB, new ASID is assigned to it.
-Which means that each time VMENTER happens, new ASID is being [assigned](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/asid.c#L126).In Xen HVM, there is a vendor neutral code which handles the assignment and flushing of the ASIDs.
-This vendor neutral code is then respectively mapped to the real fields [ASID - AMD SVM)](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/svm/asid.c#L47) and [VPID - Intel VMX](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/vmx/vmx.c#L4874).
+Which means that each time VMENTER happens, new ASID is being [assigned](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/asid.c#L126).
+In Xen HVM, there is a vendor neutral code which handles the assignment and flushing of the ASIDs.
+This vendor neutral code is then respectively mapped to the real fields [ASID - AMD SVM](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/svm/asid.c#L47) and [VPID - Intel VMX](https://elixir.bootlin.com/xen/latest/source/xen/arch/x86/hvm/vmx/vmx.c#L4874).

 - **TLB management in Xen**